Gold Loan

 Can I buy exactly one Pavan of gold in the form of a coin or bar?

-Yes, most people buy 8-gram 24K gold coins as a gift or as an investment.
+Yes, many people buy 8-gram 24K gold coins as a gift or as an investment.

 Is GST charged on the making charges too, or only gold value?